 Tourist Attractions :

 Chennai is the 4th biggest city in India, but it does not have the same magnitude of problems as the rest of the big cities do.
 A sprawling city on the coasts of Bay of Bengal, Madras was renamed as Chennai a few years back.
-Before the British came and developed the place as a port town for trade purpose in the 17th century, it was a village of fisherfolk known as Chennai.
+Before the British came and developed the place as a port town for trade purposes in the 17th century, it was a village of fisherfolk known as Chennai.
 Today it is a blend of British, South Indian and cosmopolitan cultures.
-The beaches and the South Indian dishes are the enjoyable attractions.
+The beaches and the South Indian dishes are enjoyable attractions.

 A major beach resort famous for its magnificent monuments hewn out of a rock.
-The sculptures in Mamallapuram emphasize on blending mythology, epics and day to day life of the people.
+The sculptures in Mamallapuram emphasize blending mythology, epics and day to day life of the people.
 (Rathas, Arjuna’s Penance, Krishna Mandapa, Shore Temple, Mahishasurmardini Cave, Varaha Mandapa and Mandapams)

 Madurai, originally known as Madhurapuri got its name from the falling of divine nectar from Lord Shiva’s rocks.
 This ancient city has been a center of learning and pilgrimage for centuries.
 It is most known for the Meenakshi Temple.